andrewgull/MGERT/README.md

 #### Define the stage after which the pipeline should stop.

-Imagine, you want to run RepeatModeler only in order to check what types of TEs it will find.
+Say, you want to run RepeatModeler only in order to check what types of TEs it will find.
 In this case run the command:

 ```
 ./MGERT.py --assembly genome.fna.gz --to-stage rmod